Ironshore: Everything you need to know

 On the environmental side, Ironshore has made it easier for brokers to quote and bind storage tank policies, following the launch of a new online portal for insurance brokers.
 Alongside this launch, Ironshore enhanced its storage tank policy’s third-party bodily injury and property damage coverages to cover against certain risks, like National Resource Damages and Medical Monitoring.

-“Ironshore Environmental is recognized as a market leader for hard to place environmental risks and now the Storage Tank Policy broadens our ability to expand coverage throughout this specialty sector,” said Ironshore Environmental president Toby Smith.
+“Ironshore Environmental is recognised as a market leader for hard to place environmental risks and now the Storage Tank Policy broadens our ability to expand coverage throughout this specialty sector,” said Ironshore Environmental president Toby Smith.
 “With this product offering and our online portal, businesses with storage tank exposures can quickly and easily secure reliable coverage through one carrier, backed by Liberty Mutual and Ironshore expertise and financial security.”